laurasalvadorglez/Dashboards/README.md

 **Evolution by district and neighborhood**

-In the following sheet you can see in line graphs the evolution by district with the evolution by sex, by age and in the upper part a fixed graph of the city for comparison.
-When you click on the button to change to neighborhoods, you will see the line graphs with the total of the respective district, neighborhood total, by gender and by age.
+In the following sheet, you can see line graphs displaying trends by district, with additional breakdowns by gender and age.
+At the top, a fixed graph shows citywide trends for comparison.
+When you click the button to switch to neighborhood view, the line graphs will display the total for the selected district, neighborhood totals, and breakdowns by gender and age.

 ![Evolution by district](https://github.com/laurasalvadorglez/Dashboards/blob/main/Assets/Evolucion.png)